 Your feedback on the project is important to us.
-We encourage you to learn more or provide your input by attending one of our open houses, visiting our website or by contacting us.
+We encourage you to learn more or provide your input by attending our open house, visiting our website or by contacting us.

-1 855 420 5775 | consultation@ATCOelectric.com | www.ATCOelectric.com
+1 855 420 5775 | consultation@ATCOelectric.com | www.ATCO.com

-Please join us at one of the open houses listed below between 4 p.m. and 8 p.m.
+Please join us at the drop in style open house listed below between 4 p.m. and 8 p.m.